 To remain eligible for the Four-Year Pledge, students must fulfill the following responsibilities.
 Failure to fulfill these responsibilities will void the Pledge.

 - Sign and turn in the Four-Year Pledge Agreement to the Office of Academic Advising during your first semester of study.
-The deadline to submit the signed Pledge is the end of the first week of the fall semester.
+The deadline to submit the signed Pledge will be provided in communication to students.

 - Choose your major within the required time frame.

-- Fulfill any mathematics, foreign language or information technology proficiency requirements for your program of study by the time recommended for the degree plan for your eligible major.
-(If mathematics and foreign language requirements are not prerequisites for courses in your major, you must fulfill them by the end of your junior year.
-The information technology proficiency requirement varies by major.
-If a test is required, you must fulfill this requirement by end of your sophomore year.)
+- Fulfill any mathematics or foreign language requirements for your program of study by the time recommended for the degree plan for your eligible major.
+(If mathematics and foreign language requirements are not prerequisites for courses in your major, you must fulfill them by the end of your junior year.)

 - Priority register each semester.
 Prompt registration helps ensure that needed courses will be available.
 Registration for your first term will occur during New Student Orientation.
 For each subsequent term, you must register during priority registration, a special block of time designated for current students, and must meet relevant academic program deadlines.
 Failure to meet these conditions may adversely affect your ability to graduate in four years.
 If you are unable to register for a course, contact your academic adviser for further guidance.